Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 Charging and Battery

-The Prestige S9000 models that come without the QI pad take an hour for a full charge and provide a user with 60 minutes of runtime.
+The Prestige S9000 models that do not come with the QI pad take an hour to charge fully and provide the user with 60 minutes of runtime.
 A quick charge of 5 minutes can also provide a shave.

-My estimate without watching the clock of the above is about right.
-I got 2 – 1/2 weeks out of my first full charge, which included a head shave alongside shaving frequently.
+My estimate, without watching the clock, of the above is about right.
+I got 2 1/2 weeks out of my first full charge, which included a head shave alongside frequent shaving.

-I did not get the QI charging pad with this model, but I can share the experience I had with the previous Prestige S9000 shaver that came with the pad.
+I did not receive the QI charging pad with this model, but I can share my experience with the previous Prestige S9000 shaver, which came with the pad.

-The model that comes with the QI charging pad takes up to 3 hours to charge fully, which is not going to be favored by everyone.
-However, I am not going to be sitting and waiting for it to charge as it is all about laying it down and coming back when needed.
+The model that comes with the QI charging pad takes up to 3 hours to charge fully, which may not be favored by everyone.
+However, I am not going to sit and wait for it to charge, as it’s all about laying it down and coming back when needed.

-A nice thing about the QI pad is that after shaving, the shaver can always be placed on the pad, and it can top up the charge.
-In fact, it is only the first charge that has to take so long (3 hours).
-The obvious thing to do is not let the shaver battery charge get too low!
+A nice feature of the QI pad is that after shaving, the shaver can be placed on it to top up the charge.
+In fact, it is only the first charge that takes so long (3 hours).
+The obvious thing to do is not to let the shaver battery charge get too low!

-The issue with the QI charging pad model, and not an issue with the pad, is it’s the only option that can be used to charge.
-There is no option to attach a power lead, which is daft, in my opinion, as I want the option to use the normal 60-minute charge option and the 3-hour wireless pad option.
+The issue with the QI charging pad model, and not an issue with the pad itself, is that it’s the only option available for charging.
+There is no option to attach a power lead, which I find daft, as I would like to use both the standard 60-minute charge option and the 3-hour wireless pad option.

 What if the pad is faulty or I break it (I can’t charge it)?
 Also, traveling, I might not want to take the pad and want the convenience of just plugging it in.

-I had reservations about this charging Qi Pad, and after a few days, I really got to like it, but having no standard way of charging lurked in the back of my mind with my older Prestige.
+I had reservations about this Qi Pad, and after a few days, I really grew to like it.
+However, the lack of a standard charging method lingered in the back of my mind, especially with my older Prestige.

 Cleaning and Maintenance

-The new design of the head makes it very easy to clean manually without a cleaning pod that can come with certain model kits.
+The new design of the head makes it very easy to clean manually, without the need for a cleaning pod that may come with certain model kits.
 We just touch the button on the front of the shaver head, and the head pops open.

 Cleaning & Maintenance Ratings